fanilosendrison/fanilosendrison/README.md

 I build infrastructure for AI systems.
 Focused on reliable workflows, safety controls, telemetry, and evaluation for coding agents.

-One of my recent projects is [Turnlock](https://github.com/fanilosendrison/turnlock), a lightweight, harness-agnostic runtime.
-I started building it because in a coding-agent session, a skill is at best `an agent running a script`.
+My current project is [Turnlock](https://github.com/fanilosendrison/turnlock), a lightweight, harness-agnostic runtime.
+I build it because in a coding-agent session, a skill is at best `an agent running a script`.
 I wanted mine to be more like `scripts running agents` - with no additional friction.

+Taught myself to code in 2015, building Java/Selenium bots and deploying them through AWS instances.
+But for some reason, I like specs more than code.